dmuhr/MICHI3/README.md

 1. Connect your computer and console via Ethernet.
 2. Set your computer and console network interfaces to be in the same IP range.
 This can be a separate network interface or the one where you run the session.
-3. Disable the firewall on the sending computer.

 ### grandMA3